Learning Multimodal Embeddings for Traffic Accident Prediction and Causal Estimation: Introduction

 To address these challenges, we begin by constructing a large-scale, multimodal dataset spanning six U.S. states.
-It comprises over nine million accident records and one million satellite images with rich feature annotations. \begin{itemize} \item Each road network node is aligned with high-resolution satellite images and supplemented with road-level features, including weather conditions (e.g., temperature, precipitation, wind speed, and atmospheric pressure).
+It comprises over $9$ million accident records and $1$ million satellite images, each with rich feature annotations. \begin{itemize} \item Each road network node is aligned with high-resolution satellite images and supplemented with road-level features, including weather conditions (e.g., temperature, precipitation, wind speed, and atmospheric pressure).
 Traffic volume indicators of each edge, such as Average Annual Daily Traffic (AADT), are also associated with each node when available. \item Each satellite image has a resolution of $1024 \times 1024$ pixels and covers approximately $200 \, \mathrm{m} \times 200 \, \mathrm{m}$ of physical space. \item Every road is also associated with historical accident occurrences.
-Notably, we collect the latest accident data up to the year $2025$, with a maximum period covering a temporal span of up to $24$ years, allowing models to capture long-term trends and evolving risk patterns.
+Notably, we collect the latest accident data through $2025$, with a maximum temporal span of $24$ years, allowing models to capture long-term trends and evolving risk patterns.
 This dense spatial alignment enables models to jointly learn from both visual cues and graph-structural features. \end{itemize} Compared to existing datasets~\cite{yuan2018hetero,huang2023tap,nippani2023graph}, our dataset covers a much wider geographic range.
 It also provides detailed annotations of satellite images.
 These features make it well-suited for large-scale multimodal traffic accident analysis.